rishiraj88/portfolio/README.md

 ## 2. LeetCode problems solved
 - **LC01TwoSum.java :** Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
 - **LC02AddTwoNumbers.java :** Given two non-empty linked lists representing twonon-negative integers.
 The digits are stored in reverse order, and each of their nodes contains a single digit.
 Add the two numbers and return the sum as a linked list.
-- **LcMaxConsecutiveOnes.java :** To find the length of the longest subsequence having only 1's else to return 0.
+- **LcMaxConsecutiveOnes.java :** to find the length of the longest subsequence having only 1's else to return 0
-- **LcSeptemberLeetcodingChallenge2021Week4.java :** [WIP] To get the maximum length of possible words made with the segments provided in input arrays,  with the condition that no letters in the words must be repeated anyhow.
+- **LcSeptemberLeetcodingChallenge2021Week4.java :** [WIP] to get the maximum length of possible words made with the segments provided in input arrays,  with the condition that no letters in the words must be repeated anyhow

+## 3. JavaMisc (Archives)
+- **DefaultEleValue.java :** to test default values of elements of array
+- **MedianOfTwoArrays.java :** to find the median for the elements of two arrays taken together
+- **SecondLargest.java :** to find second largest element in an array of integers
+- **FindDuplicatesInArray.java :** to  find duplicate elements in an array
+- **FindDuplicatesInArrayByStream.java :** to find duplicate elements in an array